Medication Information Leaflet

-Hydroxychloroquine is an anti-malarial drug found to be useful in the treatment of autoimmune diseases like Discoid & Systemic Lupus Erythematosus (DLE & SLE), rheumatoid arthritis (including juvenile arthritis), Sjogren’s syndrome and cutaneous vasculitis.
+Hydroxychloroquine is a disease modifying anti-rheumatic drug (DMARD) used in the treatment of autoimmune diseases like discoid & systemic lupus erythematosus (DLE & SLE), rheumatoid arthritis (including juvenile idiopathic arthritis) and cutaneous vasculitis.

 Nausea, diarrhoea or loss of appetite